-- 1. To determine time domain response of a second order system for step input and obtain Performance parameters. - 2.
-To convert transfer function of a system into state space form and vice-versa. - 3.
+- 2. To convert transfer function of a system into state space form and vice-versa. - 3.
 To plot root locus diagram of an open loop transfer function & determine range of gain 'k' for stability. - 4.
 To plot a Bode diagram of an open loop transfer function. - 5.
 To draw a Nyquist plot of an open loop transfer functions and examine the stability of the closed loop system.

-Approved by the Academic Council at its 6th Meeting held on 13.05.2017
+Amended by the BoS and approved by the Academic Council at its 9th Meeting held on 14.04.2018

-Course Structure Syllabus of B.Tech - Computer Science & Engineering (with specialization in IOT) Applicable for Batch: 2017-2021
+Course Structure& Syllabus of B.Tech - Computer Science & Engineering (with specialization in IOT) Applicable for Batch: 2018-2022